Mindful Moments Instructors

 Lauren started practicing yoga and mindfulness as a way to manage stress.
 She is a keen practitioner of nature appreciation and loves to share her passion for integrating mindfulness into our day-to-day lives.
 She is an E-RYT and Applied Mindfulness Meditation Specialist with over 1000 hours of teaching experience.

 Her Wednesday class encourages an embodied awareness that contributes to the reduction of tension, increased range of motion and relaxation.
-Class begins with a meditation and a slow mindful warm-up, followed by a variety of poses, and closes with a 10 minute meditation.
-Modifications are provided throughout so that students of all abilities can participate.
+Modifications are provided throughout the class so that students of all abilities can participate.
 Latecomers are welcome and early departures are accommodated.
 The sessions are open to students, faculty and staff with a valid Athletic Centre membership which includes access to Goldring Centre for High Performance Sport.